 Personally, I’m a fan of attributing % to our assets.
 So if someone defines that stocks shouldn’t be more than 50% of my total investment portfolio, and if due to this recent increase it’s way over 50%, I would immediately sell to get back at a level that I’ve specified.
 I prefer to buy the dips.Discipline is the mother of any reasonable decision-making process.

 Bond Market Outlook: Interest rates will decide everything

 The bond market is defined by the interest rates.
-If we stay permanently in a low interest rate environment – like Japan in the last decades, then I don’t anticipate any strong change on this market.
-Thus I believe that we will continue to see low levels of volatility, specially on the high-grade bonds.
+If we stay permanently in a low-interest rate environment – like Japan in the last decades, then I don’t anticipate any strong change in this market.
+Thus I believe that we will continue to see low levels of volatility, especially on the high-grade bonds.

 One could argue that with low volatility comes low returns.
-However keep in mind that in a diversified portfolio, having a decent allocation to bonds, could be crucially to compensate the volatility of other assets.
+However keep in mind that in a diversified portfolio, having a decent allocation to bonds could be crucial to compensate the volatility of other assets.
 Consequently stabilizing the overall portfolio.

 I would keep a % of bonds (high-quality) to serve as a cushion for an unexpected crash on stocks, real estate, commodities or others high volatility assets.